Read publication as online magazine.

 - Symptoms and seroconversion

-- Does washing after sex reduce the risk?
+- Does washing after sex increase the risk? (maybe, yes)

 - How can my partner test positive and I test negative?